Things to Know Before Moving to Washington DC

 Crime Rates in DC Shouldn’t be a Problem if You Choose One of the Good Neighborhoods

 Unfortunately, just as with all the large cities, crime thrives here.
 Both local property crime and violent crime rates are higher than the national average.
 However, the District is still a generally safe place to live in if you take the time to get familiar with what areas of the city to avoid and use common sense as a guide when interacting with people you don’t know.
-The crime map provided by the Metropolitan Police Department is a great place to start, and there are also online tools to help you check how safe your future neighborhood is>.
+The crime map provided by the Metropolitan Police Department is a great place to start, and there are also online tools to help you check how safe your future neighborhood is, long before you decide to change the address so you can avoid making some of the common moving mistakes.

 The Relocation Itself

-Now that you have a clearer picture of what living in the District of Columbia will be like, it is time to start thinking about the relocation itself.
-It’s important to begin preparing as early as possible.
-This way, you will have enough time to figure everything out, prepare for a long-distance move, deal with the anxiety about moving, and settle down in your new home stress-free.
-The first thing you should do is craft a detailed moving agenda, inventory list, and a relocation budget.
+You decided where to move, and now you have a clearer picture of what living in the District of Columbia will be like.
+It is time to start thinking about the relocation itself and how to cope with stress when moving.
+It’s important to begin preparing as early as possible and get familiar with some moving day tips, figure out how to reduce relocation expenses, and learn tricks for packing.
+This way, you will have enough time to figure everything out, pack clothes, furniture, and other belongings, deal with the anxiety about moving, avoid relocation depression, and settle down in your new home stress-free.
+The first thing you should do is craft a detailed moving agenda, inventory list, and a moving budget.
 This is the foolproof way of avoiding any unpleasant surprises.
+You can also learn how the process of relocation looks like, and how car shipping works, in case you need it.

-When you are making an inventory list, you should have in mind that the fewer things you ship, the less it will cost you.
+When you are making an inventory list, you should have in mind that the fewer things you ship, the less it will cost you, so that’s one way to reduce the costs of moving.
 Now, with that in mind, go room by room and make a list of your belongings with notes that will help you to sort everything out.
 You could also do a photo inventory so that you have a clear picture of the things you own.
 When you are finished, you should have a clear plan on what you should get rid of and what you are going to pack and ship to your new house.
-What you can do with the excess is to sell it, donate to a charity or dispose of it in a proper way.
+What you can do with the excess is to sell it, donate unwanted items to a charity or dispose of it in a proper way.

 Check for Permits and Restrictions in Advance